broxus/bridge-evm-contracts/docs/evm-specification/Bridge.md

 Pause Bridge contract.
 Can be called only by `owner`.

-*When Bridge paused, any signature verification Everscale-EVM event fails.*
+*When Bridge paused, any signature verification TVM-EVM event fails.*

 ### paused